-Myotonic syndromes are a heterogenous group of inherited disorders with similar pathological mechanisms.
+Myotonic syndromes are a heterogeneous group of inherited disorders with similar pathological mechanisms.
+Myotonic syndromes are subdivided into dystrophic myotonic syndromes and nondystrophic myotonic syndromes.
+Nondystrophic myotonic syndromes are channelopathies and include Thomsen disease, Becker disease, and Eulenberg disease.
+The channelopathies are autosomal dominant or autosomal recessive conditions caused by defective ion channels in the skeletal muscle sarcolemma.
+All three diseases manifest with myotonia, muscle stiffness, and weakness.
+Thomsen disease and Becker disease are furthermore characterized by muscular hypertrophy.
 Myotonic dystrophies, the most prevalent myotonic syndromes, are one of the most common forms of adult-onset muscular dystrophy.
 Both types, myotonic dystrophy type I (Curschmann-Steinert disease) and myotonic dystrophy type II (proximal myotonic myopathy), are autosomal dominant conditions with CTG trinucleotide repeat and CCTG tetranucleotide repeat expansions respectively.
 Type I is a severe (often life-threatening) form of disease, while type II is usually mild.
 Both present with skeletal muscle weakness and myotonia, muscle pain, heart conduction defects, cataracts, testicular atrophy, and frontal balding.
 Electromyography may confirm myotonia that is not identified during clinical examination; however, genetic tests usually confirm the diagnosis.
 As no curative therapy exists, treatment is symptomatic.
 Except for DM1, patients with myotonic syndromes have a normal lifespan.

 - Biopsy: to distinguish between an inflammatory and a metabolic cause of the myopathy